 Not all insurers will give you the same rates.
 It’s a good idea to shop around before you settle on a company.
-This way you can find the best insurance at the best price.
+This way you can find the best protection at the best price.

 Frequently Asked Questions

-Q: Is renters insurance required?
+Is renters coverage required?

-Q: Does renters insurance cover theft?
+Does a renters tenant policy cover theft?

-Your renters insurance limits may not be enough to cover expensive items, such as jewelry or art.
+Your renters coverage limits may not be enough to cover expensive items, such as jewelry or art.
 It might be a good idea to consider buying a scheduled personal property policy rider to help protect more valuable items.
 You should speak with your insurer about how you can get extra coverage for your expensive household items.

-Q: Will renters insurance protect me from liability?
+Will renters protect me from liability?

 Consider, though, that your current limits may not be enough to cover all the costs if it’s really expensive.
 This is often the case if the other party were to sue you for damages.
 Legal fees can rack up fast!
 Buying an umbrella policy would help you avoid paying out of pocket for these costs.
-It’s a good idea to speak with your insurer about buying umbrella insurance if you think you need more coverage.
+It’s a good idea to speak with your renters provider about buying umbrella insurance if you think you need more coverage.